The Charter of the French language and its regulations govern the consultation of English-language content.

 Description

-On the geological map, the Des Antons Granite can take several forms: 1) a large continuous volume concentrated in sheet 33A15; 2) smaller kilometric intrusions that can be considered as small plutons, and 3) dykes.
-In all cases, granite intrudes roughly by following the main foliation.
-Outcrops may contain up to 45% paragneiss and metatexite enclaves of the Laguiche Complex.
+On the geological map, the Des Antons Suite can take several forms: 1) a large continuous masses; 2) smaller kilometric intrusions that can be considered as small plutons, and 3) dykes.
+In all cases, granite is injected subparallel to the main foliation and is ubiquitous in all outcrops of the Laguiche Complex metasedimentary rocks, locally enclaving these rocks in proportions that can exceed 90%.

-Des Antons Granite 1 (nAant1): Granite, Granodiorite and Quartz Monzonite
+Des Antons Suite 1 (nAant1): Granite, Granodiorite and Quartz Monzonite

 Some felsic dykes from the northwestern portion of sheet 23D13 have a more tonalitic composition.
 These tonalites are massive to slightly foliated, leucocratic and medium to coarse grained.
 The main constituents of the rock are quartz, plagioclase, partially chloritized biotite (~10%) and magnetite.